Website Terms and Conditions

 - ensuring that any Donations paid to it through the Donation Site are used by the Charity in accordance with any stated purpose or specific fundraising appeal.
 As Online Giving does not monitor or control the activities of the Charity, it shall be the sole responsibility of the Charity to ensure that Donations received by it are used for the stated purpose or appeal and Online Giving will not be responsible for the use or non-use of any Donations; and

-- ensuring any content uploaded to the Donation Site by Fundraisers, Donors or the Charity does not infringe any applicable laws, regulations or third party rights (including material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred or acts of terrorism, menacing, blasphemous or in breach of any third party Intellectual Property Rights) and are in compliance with the Online Acceptable Use Policy [INSERT HYPERLINK] (“Inappropriate Content”).
+- ensuring any content uploaded to the Donation Site by Fundraisers, Donors or the Charity does not infringe any applicable laws, regulations or third party rights (including material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred or acts of terrorism, menacing, blasphemous or in breach of any third party Intellectual Property Rights) and are in compliance with our Acceptable Use Policy (“Inappropriate Content”).
 Online Giving reserves the right to remove content from the Donation Site where it reasonably suspects such content is Inappropriate Content.
 Either party shall notify the other party promptly if it becomes aware of any allegation that any content on the Donation Site may be Inappropriate Content.

 36.COLLECTION OF GIFT AID